crewters/nestjs-arango/README.md

 ArangoDB module for NestJS with Arangoose integration, providing a clean and type-safe way to interact with ArangoDB in your NestJS applications.

+###  THIS IS A WIP - Just in dev phase for now.
+If you'd like to contribute please open a PR or feel free to fork .

 ## Installation

 ```bash